 Plenty of time for practice & feedback

 A well-deserved reward for your work

 In this workshop, Vitaly Friedman, co-founder of Smashing Magazine and front-end/UX consultant, will be looking into the state of front-end in 2022, with new challenges and new opportunities, and how we can utilize all of those wonderful shiny web technologies we have available today.

 What’s the best way to compress text, optimize images, deliver and contain third-party scripts, conduct A/B testing, manage web fonts, build layouts, streamline delivery of CSS/JS, serve static assets and architect a flexible and maintainable design system?
 And where would we even start refactoring and re-organizing our legacy code base, or move to ES Modules in production, or use Web workers or Webassembly?
 Oh my, in the workshop, we’ll cover it all.

 We’ll also talk about dealing with legacy browsers and will cover a few dirty little techniques that might ensure that your websites and apps will stay relevant, flexible and accessible in the years to come.
 Beware: you won’t be able to unlearn the things that you’ll learn in the workshop!

 - Component-based workflow and tooling,

-- Techniques for localization and internationalization,
+- Localization and internationalization,

-- Web font loading strategies and techniques, along with variable fonts and how to use them,
+- Bulletproof web font loading strategies and techniques, along with variable fonts and how to use them,

 - Refactoring and debugging strategies,